leebyron/ecmascript-reverse-iterable/README.md

 An Array Reverse Iterator is an object, that represents a specific reverse iteration over some specific Array instance object.
 There is not a named constructor for Array Reverse Iterator objects.
-Instead, Array Reverse Iterator objects are created by calling **reversed** on Array objects or Array Iterator objects.
+Instead, Array Reverse Iterator objects are created by calling **reverse** on Array Iterator objects.

 ### 22.1.X.1  CreateArrayReverseIterator Abstract Operation